feature By: Patrick Meitin | December, 21

 Hodgdon’s copper-erasing formula and highly temperature stable CFE 223 powder is versatile, and it paired well with the 120-grain bullet.
 It gave velocity close to Alliant’s Power Pro 2000-MR, grouping tightest with a maximum load of 47 grains.
 That load printed .87 inch at 2,994 fps.

-Hodgdon’s Extreme Series H-4350, made in Australia, received a requisite appearance with the 130-grain Sierra, because it’s just impossible to leave it out when loading any cartridge of this weight class.
+Hodgdon’s Extreme Series H-4350, made in Australia, received a requisite appearance with the 130-grain Speer, because it’s just impossible to leave it out when loading any cartridge of this weight class.
 Results proved notable enough that I regretted not including it elsewhere.
-It produced the Sierra’s best group (.77 inch) combined with worthwhile velocity (2,631 fps).
+It produced the Speer’s best group (.77 inch) combined with worthwhile velocity (2,631 fps).
 It obviously deserves further exploration in this cartridge.